MrMenzinsky/The-Arcanum-Estate/.github/ISSUE_TEMPLATE/resource.md

 ---
 name: Resource
 about: Issue for high-level planning of a cusom resource
-title: 'Resource: '
+title: 'Resource:'
-labels: Resource
+labels: Resource, Villager Status
 assignees: ''

 ---